sapphire008/Python/PySynapse/README.md

     - Indexing / annotation system.
 Load all the meta info of the data files into a database.
 Allow the user to search for keywords or key values.
     - ~~Average trace display~~

+## Update Sep 10, 2016
+* Added settings window.
+Default settings are saved under ./resouces/config.ini and interfaced by GUI under the main synapse window: File/Settings.
+  - For now, implemented settings for exporting traces.
+Planned to extend the new settings function to other aspects of the program
+  - Extended some functions in trace export
+* Set icons for each app window

 ## Update Aug 20, 2016
 * Added arithmetic tool to calculate traces (averages, subtractions)
 * Added curve fitting tools to fit polynomials, exponentials (3 equations), power law (2 equations)